My

 courteous toward me and the assault I had experienced.
 Within a week I

-received a check from the Washington Staff Assault Task Force.
+received a check from the Washington Staff Assault Task Force TM.
 Keith

 then contacted me not just to ensure that I had received my benefit